Jump-Comedy/jump-comedy-docs/docs/sending-email-campaigns.md

 and they will receive an email as well.
 If you don't check it, only people who went to the checked off comic's shows will receive an email.

+It is strongly recommended that you add comics to shows to take advantage of this powerful feature.

 *Note*: If you specify a Comic and City filter, the email will go to subscribers matching BOTH criteria (not just one).

 ### Filter by Index